File Structure and Concepts

 Content blocks

 The Developer Portal themes use content blocks to facilitate content management.
-A content block is defined as part of a view
+A content block is defined as a part of a view

 by using a particular template directive in combination with a name or ID to identify the given block.
-For example if you check the home
+For example, if you check the home

 template in the default theme (themes/default/views/home.tmpl